-Responsible Agency: City of Rocklin, Community Development Department/Housing Services timeframes identified in the AI.
+Responsible Agency: City of Rocklin, Community Development Department/Housing Services

-Timeframe: Refer to each strategy in the AFFH program for metrics and specific timeframes.

-Review and implement programs identified in the City's Analysis of Impediments to Fair Housing Choice (AI) developed as a HUD CDBG requirement based on the
+Timeframe: Providing referrals to appropriate agencies for services when contacted.
+Review and implement programs identified in the City's Analysis of Impediments to Fair Housing Choice (AI) developed as a HUD CDBG requirement based on the timeframes identified in the AI.
+Providing educational information on fair housing to the public through the distribution of brochures and flyers, and by maintaining fair housing service provider information on the City's website.